 Metallurgy: copper, lead, gold and silver, as well as pyrite ash treatment;

-Metalworking: with iron, brass and special steels workshops for the sulphuric acid industry.
+Metalworking: ironworks, brass and special steels workshops for the sulphuric acid industry;

 Textiles: first with fertilizer packaging, later expanded to fabrics manufacture.

-In 1975, the largest private corporate group in Portugal (CUF) is nationalised and extinct.
-Only in 1997, already acquired by Grupo José de Mello, would it return to using the name CUF.
+In 1975, the largest private corporate group in Portugal (CUF) is nationalised and then terminated.
+Only in 1997, already acquired by Grupo José de Mello, would it regain the name CUF.

-By the end of the 70s the holding company "José de Mello" is created, with some of former CUF owners as stockholders.
-The group's re-entry in the chemical industry occurs with the purchase of Uniteca, a chlorine and alkali production company.
+By the end of the 70s, the holding company "José de Mello" is created, with some of former CUF owners as stockholders.
+The group's re-entry in the chemical industry occurs with the purchase of Uniteca, a chlor-alkali production company.

-The José de Mello Group gains control over the chemical industrial group Quimigal, completely restructures it, and goes back to using the name CUF.
+The José de Mello Group gains control over the Quimigal chemical industrial group, completely restructures it, and goes back to using the name CUF.

-In 2005, CUF Group kicks off the corporate restructuring process aiming to focus on its core business: chemicals and fertilizers.
-It also takes the time to refresh and update its corporate image.
+In 2005, CUF Group kicks off a corporate restructuring process, aiming to focus on its core business: chemicals and fertilizers.
+It also refreshes and updates its corporate image.

-In 2006, CUF sets off the process to expand its facilities in the Estarreja Chemical Centre, which incorporates the manufacture of chlorine, aniline and byproducts.
-Expanding the factories, resorting to the latest technologies, ensures greater energy efficiency and widely strengthens CUF's productive capacity.
+In 2006, CUF sets off the process to expand its facilities in the Estarreja Chemical Centre, which incorporates the manufacture of chlorine, aniline and by-products.
+Expanding the factories, with the latest technologies, ensures greater energy efficiency and widely strengthens CUF's productive capacity.

-On February 27, 2007, João de Mello, CUF’s President, participates in the public presentation of the centenary celebration of the CUF presence in Barreiro – this date will be celebrated the following year.
-Competitions, exhibitions, book publishing, an international conference and other initiatives, in the scientific and cultural spheres, are part of the Centennial Commemorative Program of CUF in Barreiro.
+On February 27, 2007, João de Mello, CUF’s President, participates in the public presentation of the centenary celebration of CUF’s presence in Barreiro – the date will be celebrated the following year.
+Competitions, exhibitions, the publishing of books, an international conference and other initiatives, in the scientific and cultural spheres, are part of the Centennial Commemorative Program of CUF in Barreiro.

-In 2008, CUF sells the fertilizer business and concentrates its full resources on the chemical industry, focusing on the strategic goal of becoming one of the best in the chemical groups in the Iberian Peninsula.
-On the same year, CUF actively participates in a comprehensive one hundredth anniversary programme in Barreiro, which included directing a documentary, repairing old films, editing stamps and books, competitions, exhibits, and an international conference.
+In 2008, CUF sells the fertilizer business and concentrates its full resources on the chemical industry, focusing on the strategic goal of becoming one of the largest Iberian chemical groups.
+On the same year, CUF actively participates in a comprehensive Centenary programme in Barreiro, which includes producing a documentary, repairing old films, publishing stamps and books, competitions, exhibits, and an international conference.

-On 8th July 2009, CUF publicly presents the completion of the Estarreja Chemical Complex, developed in the scope of a National Interest Project (Projecto de Interesse Nacional - PIN) – an important work that's a landmark for national economy and for the region's development.
-CUF invests 125 million Euro in this project and doubles its aniline production capacity to 200 thousand tons a year, of which 60% are to be consumed by its partner, DOW.
-The completion of this expansion positions CUF as one of the five first chemical field companies to operate in the Iberian Peninsula and Grupo José de Mello as one of the largest groups in Europe having their own technology.
+On 8th July 2009, CUF publicly presents the completion of the Estarreja Chemical Complex, developed in the scope of a National Interest Project (Projecto de Interesse Nacional) – an important work that's a landmark for national economy and for the region's development.
+CUF invests 125 million euros in this project and doubles its aniline production capacity to 200 thousand tons a year, of which 60% are to be used by its partner, DOW.
+The completion of this expansion positions CUF as one of the five first chemical companies to operate in the Iberian Peninsula and Grupo José de Mello as one of the largest groups in Europe – with proprietary technology.

-On 7th September, attended by the President of the Republic, Aníbal Cavaco Silva, CUF inaugurated the new industrial unit of Innovnano - the first national nanomaterials factory.
-Innovnano's new plant will produce nanomaterials, through a process that's unique in the world, already patented, with application in several industries, such as energy production and storage, aeronautics, electronics, or even the structural ceramic industry.
-The plant counts on an international network of technological partners that participate in the development of new products and solutions, aiming for entering new markets in the future.
+On 7th September, with the presence of the President of the Republic, Aníbal Cavaco Silva, CUF inaugurates the new Innovnano industrial unit – the first national nanomaterials factory.
+Innovnano's new plant will produce nanomaterials, through a unique process, already patented, that have applications in several industries, such as energy production and storage, aeronautics, electronics, and even the structural ceramic industry.
+The plant counts on an international network of technological partners that participate in the development of new products and solutions, aiming for new markets in the near future.